davidjosearaujo/dissertation/docs/State of The Art.md

 A cellular network consists of three main components: **UEs**, a **serving network (SN)**, and a **home network (HN)**

 ![[Pasted image 20241014163827.png]]

-5G differs from prior generations primarily in that it will not only provide faster speed, higher bandwidth, and lower delays, but also support more use cases such as **enhanced mobile broadband (eMBB)**, **massive machine-type communications (mMTC)**, and **ultra-reliable low-latency communications (uRLLC)**.

 The **3GPP AKA protocol is a challenge-and-response authentication protocol based on a symmetric key** shared between a subscriber and a home network.
 ### Two weakness in 4G EPS-AKA
 1. [[A Comparative Introduction to 4G and 5G Authentication by CableLabs#^5dd100|The UE identity is sent over radio networks without encryption.]]